European Child and Adolescent Clinical Psychopharmacology Network (ECAPN)

 The European Child & Adolescent Psychopharmacology Network (ECAPN) is a well-established network of clinical Centres of Child and Adolescent Psychiatry (currently 12), based on several EU countries, all of whom are experts in paediatric psychopharmacology.

-The ECAPN has been developed as an initiative of the European Child & Adolescent Psychopharmacology Network; its’ aims include the identification of unmet needs in child and adolescent psychopharmacology, conducting collaborative scientific studies and clinical trials, and the development of strategies to improve state-of-the-art prescribing of medication to children and adolescents with psychiatric disorders in clinical practice.
+ECAPN is an initiative of the ECNP Child & Adolescent Neuropsychopharmacology Network; its’ aims include the identification of unmet needs in child and adolescent psychopharmacology, conducting collaborative scientific studies and clinical trials, and the development of strategies to improve state-of-the-art prescribing of medication to children and adolescents with psychiatric disorders in clinical practice.

 The European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA) is a network of research networks, investigators and centres with recognised expertise in performing clinical studies in children, supported by the European Medicine Agency.
 Enpr-EMA's main objective is to facilitate studies in order to increase availability of medicinal products authorised for use in the paediatric population.
 The ECAPN Centres have a solid track record in paediatric psychopharmacology, assuring adequate experimental design, patient recruitment, biomarker definition and clinical management in large-scale studies, including formal RCTs for the registration of innovative medications.
-For this reason ECAPN has been recognized by Enpr-EMA as a Category 3 network.
+For this reason, ECAPN is currently recognized by Enpr-EMA as a Category 2 network.